100+ TRAVEL APPS FOR WAYFARERS

 Open land and impending rainstorms make for epic sunsets

-The sound of zippers being unzipped ring through the crisp morning air accompanied by laughter at the ridiculous, whining sound of the hawks in the trees overhead.
-I lay still not to appear overzealous as the rest of the group sporadically emerges from their swags one at a time.
+The sound of zippers being unzipped rings through the crisp morning air accompanied by laughter at the ridiculous, whining sound of the hawks in the trees overhead.
+I lay still not to appear overzealous as the rest of the group sporadically emerged from their swags one at a time.
 My bladder throbs, but I wait at least another fifteen minutes before I materialize from my swag.
-The sky is new and an electric blue as I empty out my things then roll the swag and make my way to the toilet.
+The sky is new and an electric blue as I empty my things then roll the swag and make my way to the toilet.

 The beast that is the bus